-2021 2020
+2022 2021

 \$'000 \$'000

 Appropriation from Consolidated Account pursuant to the Appropriation Act 2 000

-Total appropriation 2 000 -
+Total appropriation H 2 000

-i otal appropriation 2 000

-Appropriation pursuant to the Appropriation Act consists of \$2.0 million for operational funding.
-This appropriation comprises money issued and applied to the department as per Schedule 1 of the act.
+Appropriation received in 2021 pursuant to the Appropriation Act consisted of \$2.0 million for operating funding associated with clean-up of bushfire-affected material.
+This appropriation comprised of money issued and applied to the department as per Schedule 1 of the Act.